thinkhero/dcrdocs/docs/getting-started/using-the-block-explorer.md

 Option                   | Explanation
 ---                      | ---
-`Number of Transactions` | The number of standard transactions (DCR sent from one user to another).
+`Number of Transactions` | The number of standard transactions (HC sent from one user to another).
 `Height`                 | The height of the blockchain in which this block resides.
-`Block Reward`           | The amount of new DCR minted in this block.
+`Block Reward`           | The amount of new HC minted in this block.
 `Timestamp`              | The time this block was created by a miner and was included in the blockchain.
 `Merkle Root`            | A hash value of all the transaction hashes included in this block.
 `Stake Root`             | A hash value of all the stake related transaction hashes in this block.
 This includes ticket purchases, votes, and ticket revocations.